greenonline/Z80_Playground/README.md

 [When should I switch to a 4 layer board?](https://www.reddit.com/r/PrintedCircuitBoard/comments/1gnvgkv/when_should_i_switch_to_a_4_layer_board/).

-While not strictly required for a simple 8 MHz Z80 board, it *has* made routing a lot simpler, haved the number of vias and eased the use of bypass capacitors due to the lack of GND and VCC traces everywhere.
+While not strictly required for a simple 8 MHz Z80 board, it *has* made routing a lot simpler, halved the number of vias and eased the use of bypass capacitors due to the lack of GND and VCC traces everywhere.